philippkraft/cmf/documentation/tutorial/gettingstarted/cmfTutStructure.md

-The solver should only be created **after** the structure is setup, since solvers in cmf do not own a reference to a project, or what else, but only extract references to the state variables of a project, a cell or some other owner of state variables (@ref cmfSoftwareObjects).
+The solver should only be created **after** the structure is setup, since solvers in cmf do not own a reference to a project, or what else, but only extract references to the state variables of a project, a cell or some other owner of state variables.
 This means, if you create a solver and after that, you are going to extend your project with new storages, the solver knows nothing about these and the mass conversation of the model is broken.
 If you extend your project, eg. in an interactive environment, just make sure to create a new solver also.